Advice for treasurers

-- Provide church reps with relevant paying-in stationery and return envelopes.
-We recommend writing your group or church name and reference number on stationery and envelopes before passing them on.
+- Provide church reps with relevant paying-in stationery and a pre-paid return bag for Gift Aids if required. return envelopes.
+(We recommend writing your group or church name and reference number on stationery and envelopes before passing them on)

-- If your group has a Christian Aid bank account, check that it has two up-to-date signatories and enter the account balance on 31 March on Form A.
+- If your group has a Christian Aid bank account, check that it has two up-to-date signatories and enter the account balance at 31 March each year on Form A.

-If you are holding a house-to-house collection all treasurers should, find someone willing to be an independent verifier to check collections, expense claims and payments to Christian Aid against Form A. Details of who this can be are below.
+If you are holding a house-to-house or delivery-only collections you should find someone willing to be an independent verifier to check collections, expense claims and payments to Christian Aid against Form A or Form A/B in Scotland.
+Details of who this can be are below.

-- If you held a house-to-house collection, keep a record of the collectors’ names and addresses, with the streets they collected on and the amount raised, so that we can demonstrate that we have met our legal requirements.
+- If you held a house-to-house or delivery-only collection, keep a record of the collectors’ names and addresses, with the streets they collected on and the amount raised, so that we can demonstrate that we have met our legal requirements.
 Please inform your collectors that you are doing this and store the list somewhere safe for seven years.
-On the money returns form (Form A), please record the total number of collectors involved and the number of envelopes that were collected through house-to-house activities.
-This should include the envelopes returned with nothing in them.
+Supporters in Scotland must return this information on Form B each year.